Parathyroid hormone (PTH) blood test

 A lower-than-normal level may occur with:

-- Accidental removal of parathyroid glands during neck surgery
+- Accidental removal of parathyroid glands during thyroid surgery

 - Autoimmune destruction of the parathyroid gland

 - Cancers that start in another part of the body (such as the breast, lungs, or colon) and spread to the bone

 - Excess calcium over a long period of time usually from excess calcium supplements or certain antacids, that contain calcium carbonate or sodium bicarbonate (baking soda)

 - Parathyroid glands do not produce enough PTH (hypoparathyroidism)